shuskey/Sketch-A-Doodle/Assets/Readme.txt

 [ ] Add brightness/contrast settings to WebCam capture screen

 -- COMPLETE --
+[X] Need to lock 'player rotation' in 2D Maze Mode
 [X] option to make mini map close/open
 [X] option to clear Fog of War
 [X] Option to play as just a 2D maze - Think Mini Map Only